Mossneuk

 Mossneuk is a predominantly residential area in the South-West of the Scottish new town East Kilbride, in South Lanarkshire.

-The area has very few facilities within in it, as it is served by shops and conveniences by the nearby areas of Greenhills, Hairmyres and Gardenhall.
+The area has very few facilities within it, as it is served by shops and conveniences by the nearby areas of Greenhills, Hairmyres and Gardenhall.
 The area, however, has a community hall, a church and a primary school, care home and a park.

-Mossneuk is the site of one of South Lanarkshire's 124 primary schools, the eponymous primary school - Mossneuk Primary School.
+Mossneuk is the site of one of South Lanarkshire's 124 primary schools, Mossneuk Primary School.
 As of 2011/2012, the school roll is approximately 450.